 Ways To Improve Diversity In Clinical Trials

 Why are minorities not taking advantage of these clinical trials and how can we fix it?
-Dr. Ted Teknos, president and scientific director of University Hospital’s Seidman Cancer Center in Cleveland explains part of the problem:Read More
+Dr. Ted Teknos, president and scientific director of University Hospital’s Seidman Cancer Center in Cleveland, says part of the problem is mistrust.Read More

 Steps to Encourage Change